blacklightpy/vaultofknowledge/Osho on Homosexuality.md

 Left:

-Anarchy is the natural state.
-And it is peace.
-Certain conditions that disturb this peace causes war.
+- Anarchy is the natural state.
+- And it is peace.
+- Setting conditions that disturbs this peace causes war.

 Right:

+- Anarchy is the natural state.
+- And it is chaos.
-Anarchy or chaos is the natural state.
-When certain conditions are met, it causes peace.
+- When certain conditions are met, it leads to peace.

+Theists say God has commanded them to follow XYZ laws.
+Atheists say "Common Sense", defined as the sense of the majority and tradition defines these laws.

+On the other hand, the far-left believes in anarchism.
+The moderate left believes that people have believed numerous foolish things and have caused large scale wars and exploitation, so one must define what's right purely based on scientific evidence.
+This leads to materialism.

+I'm on the position of the moderate left, while also being someone having spiritual knowledge.
+I believe materialism can only lead to peace when defined under the framework of non-dualistic spirituality.

+Far leftists are usually artistically inclined, and lack the scientific rigour of moderate left, or the moral assertiveness of the right.
+Since even the wild world has principles, and we cannot live safel